phkiener/Swallow/projects/Swallow.Build.StyleIsolation/README.md

 button... that shares the common behavior with the `CoolButton.razor`!
 The markup is similar, with some additions here and there.
-But thanks to the style isolation, you'd have to duplicate the *whole* stylesheet to make the styles apply to your component.
+But thanks to the style isolation, you'd have to duplicate the *whole* stylesheet to make the styles apply to your new component.
 Or, alternatively, define a common, fixed CSS scope in your project file.

 What if you could delegate defining a custom CSS scope to the build?
 Wouldn't